chrisimmel/ivy/README.md

 See the existing ones for examples.
 Each prompt can have its own specialized parameters, and these will automatically be reflected in the CLI and help.

+Although it isn't currently enforced, prompt names should be single human-readable words with no spaces, suitable for use as command names (because they are used directly as such in the CLI).

 You may also reference additional LLM providers and models.
 Support is included for OpenAI, Anthropic, and Mistral, but any provider supported by the
 [Instructor library](https://github.com/567-labs/instructor) can be supported if you add the needed library dependencies.